sahijoshi/ModbusBackend/README.md

         "realValue": ""
     }, ... more items
 ```
-5) Loop through all splitted data and prepare coocked final json data as shown below in code.
+5) Loop through all split data and prepare cooked final JSON data as shown below in code.
 #### Code Parse Continue...
 ```bash
 // Parse Raw txt data and covert into JSON format.